cirruselli/MS4-Django-Ellis/README.md

 **My Profile page**
 This is a page where the shopper can fill in the form to set their information like phone number, street address, town/city, county/state/locality, postal code and country.
+The page also display the order history.

 **Sign out**
 This is the button the shopper click when they want to sign out from their profile.